d-bl/MAE-gf/docs/bias.md

 ## Stretched

 The pictures below show three different units.
-The units are placed like the white tiles on a checker board.
+The units are placed like the white tiles on a checkerboard.
 Example 1 is a bias ground, stretched vertically, as found in <a href="/gw-lace-to-gf/" target="_blank">mrs Whiting's index</a> F4.
 Experimenting with stitches, I created the units in shown in example 2 and 3.
 Example 2 is equivalent to the little snowflake.
 Example 3 proved to be a real surprise!
 These grounds also look nice when made on a hexagonal raster, connecting the units with a short plait.

 {% include captionfig.html